-Walz signs order restricting ‘conversion therapy’ for minors
+Minnesota governor restricts ‘conversion therapy’ for minors

 Minnesota became one of 24 states that, to varying degrees, ban mental health professionals from seeking to change anyone’s sexual orientation.
 Eleven Minnesota cities already have local bans, including Minneapolis, St. Paul, Rochester and Duluth.

-Junior Avalos, 25, of Minneapolis said at the ceremony that he hopes the order lets LGBTQ young people know “that they get to live their authentic selves without repercussions or fear.”
-He said he worked a fast food job to put himself through conversion therapy when he was 16 and is still healing from the trauma.
+Junior Avalos, 25, who identifies as nonbinary/queer, said at the ceremony that they hope the order lets LGBTQ young people know “that they get to live their authentic selves without repercussions or fear.”
+They said they worked a fast food job to pay for conversion therapy when they were 16 and they are healing from the trauma.

-“Because everywhere around me, not just from my peers but authority figures that I looked up to, I was being told that there was something wrong with me, that I was broken, that I didn’t deserve to be here,” Avalos said.
+“Because everywhere around me, not just from my peers but authority figures that I looked up to, I was being told that there was something wrong with me, that I was broken, that I didn’t deserve to be here,” said Avalos of Minneapolis.
 “And all I ever wanted was to be accepted.”

 Attempts to get a ban through the divided Legislature failed in 2019 amid Republican opposition.
 Democratic Sen. Scott Dibble, of Minneapolis, said legislation is still necessary to ensure that a future governor doesn’t repeal the ban, and to extend it to Minnesotans of all ages.